cd../blog

 Alternative/political data QuiverQuant Congress trades, contracts, and other edge datasets

 Total cost: $0.
-The only real investment is learning to use each tool for the specific thing it’s best at.
+The only investment is learning to use each tool for what it's best at.

 Get Started

-If you want to put this into practice today, a good first step is to get your monitoring in place:
+If you want to put this into practice:

 1. Create a free Earnings Feed watchlist with your portfolio and watchlist names.

-2. Bookmark SEC EDGAR for those times you need the original document.
+2. Bookmark SEC EDGAR for when you need the original document.

-3. When you see insider activity in Earnings Feed’s insider hub, pop over to OpenInsider to see the bigger pattern.
+3. When you see insider activity in Earnings Feed's insider hub, check OpenInsider to see the bigger pattern.

 The filings are public.
 The tools are free.
 The edge comes from actually paying attention.